 What are the types of credit card refunds?

 There are two main ways to get a credit card refund, which we’ve outlined in detail below:

 - Point of sale or merchant refunds.
-If you want to return a purchase, find you have been incorrectly charged or want a credit card refund for non-delivery of items you’ve paid for, your first step should be to contact the merchant.
+If you want to return a purchase, find you have been incorrectly charged or want a credit card refund for nondelivery of items you’ve paid for, your first step should be to contact the merchant.
 The representative you speak to will refer to the credit card refund policy to make sure the claim is eligible and then guide you through the refund process.
-Merchants can also remove pre-authorisations that “hold” funds in your account before or after a full payment is made (think hotel bookings).
+Merchants can also remove pre-authorizations that “hold” funds in your account before or after a full payment is made, such as with hotel bookings.

 - Chargebacks.
 If the merchant does not agree to reverse the credit card transaction you can dispute it by requesting a “chargeback” through your credit card provider.
 This type of credit card refund involves the bank reversing all or part of the amount of the disputed transaction.
 Chargebacks are done in accordance with the applicable card scheme rules set by Visa, Mastercard or American Express and often take longer to process than merchant credit card refunds.

 When can I get a credit card refund?